 - 1.1.
-This policy outlines the approach that the councils will take around the development of new, purpose-built homes for rent.
-The policy should be used to help guide applicants to submit successful planning applications and will be a material consideration in making decisions on applications. - 1.2.
-The policy formed an annex to the Greater Cambridge Housing Strategy 2019-2023, and has been reviewed as part of the 'refresh' of the Housing Strategy for 2024 onwards.
+This policy outlines the approach that the councils will take around the development of new, purpose-built homes for rent brought forward by private investors. - 1.2.
+It does not include rented homes brought forward by individuals, or by or on behalf of housing charities/housing trusts.
+(Housing charity/trust development is covered in Affordable Housing Requirements at Annex 2 to the Strategy). - 1.3.
+The policy should be used to help guide applicants to submit successful planning applications.
+Although it cannot override National Planning Policy and associated guidance, or the councils' adopted Local Plans, it will be a material consideration in making decisions on applications. - 1.4.
+The policy formed an annex to the Greater Cambridge Housing Strategy 2019-2023 and has been reviewed as part of the 'refresh' of the Housing Strategy for 2024 onwards.